UMM-CSci-4453-S19/final-project-the-flying-flaming-flamingos/README.md

 Choose your group members and record that information in the repository.

+> Group members are Joe Deglman and Francisco Montanez.

 ## Schedule your time (2 points)

 Have a presentation date/time picked out.
 We'll use most of the last two weeks for presentations, along with course evals, final exam wrap-up, and the like.

+> We have chosen for our presentation time to be Monday, May 6.

 ## Design the project (10 points)